 In surveys of women in domestic violence shelters who had pets, roughly half report their pets were abused as well.

 In the past 20 years, many programs and policies have arisen in reaction to this overlap between domestic violence and animal abuse.
-Communities throughout the United States are organizing safe havens for pets programs.
-In addition to these safe havens programs, 19 states, the District of Columbia, and Puerto Rico now have laws that permit pet protection orders.
-Another demonstration of the close association between animal abuse and family violence is the development of safety planning for pets and the growing practice at domestic violence shelters to ask questions at intake about pets who might need protection.
+Communities throughout the United States are organizing safe havens for pets.
+In addition to these safe havens, 37 states, the District of Columbia, and Puerto Rico now have laws that permit the inclusion of pets on protection orders.
+Another demonstration of the close association between animal abuse and family violence is the development of safety planning for pets and the growing practice at domestic violence shelters ask questions at intake about pets who might need protection.

 Children in the home are also targets of physical, emotional, and sexual abuse as well as the animals and other family members living there.
 Children who have been maltreated or have witnessed violence, are more likely to abuse animals.
 Click here for a PDF version of A Common Bond: Maltreated Children and Animals in the Home, a booklet containing guidelines for human service personnel in dealing with pets, domestic violence, and children.
 Click here for questions to ask children about their experience with animals.
 If they have witnessed animal abuse or other forms of family violence, click here for suggestions on what to look for.
 Finally, for child protection workers, click here for signs of animal neglect and abuse.

 AWI actively pursues partnerships with other organizations to offer resources, programs, and policies that address the important relationship between animal cruelty and family violence.
 We work collaboratively with other groups that address interpersonal violence, including the Association of Prosecuting Attorneys, the National Council of Juvenile and Family Court Judges, the National Network to End Domestic Violence, the National Resource Center on Domestic Violence, the National Coalition Against Domestic Violence, and the National Domestic Violence Hotline.